joahking/bcn_api_talk/bcn_api_talk.md

 they do not solve everything, because:

 * you need to have your clients to change their end
-* maintenance cost if some of the clients remain behind in versions
+* maintenance cost of different versions

 !SLIDE